 Bardessono in Yountville offers goodies especially for your pet.
 They also hosts a monthly DogBar the first Tuesday of the month May through October.
 The $25 cover includes a glass of Napa Valley wine and light bites from Lucy Restaurant & Bar.

-Harvest Inn by Charlie Palmer in St. Helena allows up to two pets (under 40 pounds) per room, and provides plush pet beds, custom pet bowls, doggy bags and treats.
+Harvest Inn in St. Helena allows up to two pets (under 40 pounds) per room, and provides plush pet beds, custom pet bowls, doggy bags and treats.

 With advance notice, Solage Calistoga offers pet-friendly accommodations for four-legged friends, including complimentary dog beds and food bowls available upon request.